On average, annual vet expenses are estimated at $354 for dogs and around $234 for cats

 Pet insurance is one way to buffer yourself against unexpected vet bills, so you don’t have to weigh up whether or not to go ahead with surgery or treatment for your four-legged friend.

-Having pet insurance means that if an unexpected accident occurs or if your pet needs treatment, some or most of the financial burden will be lifted and you can focus on getting the best care for your pet.
+Having pet insurance means that if an unexpected accident occurs or if your pet needs treatment, some or most of the financial burden will be covered and you can focus on getting the best care for your pet.

 And you’re less likely to face the awful situation of having to euthanise your pet if you can’t afford expensive treatment – an animal lover’s worst nightmare.